Ganyev/Book-Searcher/README.md

 demo project

 MVVM architecture

 Avoided using thir-party libraries

-Left todo comments
-Also need to add unit/UI tests
+Also need to be covered with unit/UI tests